-We are increasingly using email and the school website/Facebook page to communicate with parents.
+We are increasingly using email and the school website/social media platforms such as Facebook (Glenfield College Official) and Instagram (glenfieldcollegecollege) to communicate with parents.
 Please ensure that the school has your current contact details, including mobile phone numbers and email addresses.